evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/xmlrpc.client.rst

    no such string is available, an empty string is returned.
 The documentation string may contain HTML markup.

-.. versionchanged:: 3.5

-   Instances of :class:`ServerProxy` support the :term:`context manager` protocol for closing the underlying transport.

 A working example follows.
 The server code::